ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

 .. versionadded:: 2.5

-If you assign the ``never`` tag to a task or play, Ansible will skip that task or play unless you specifically request it (``--tags never``) or another tag defined for that task.
+If you assign the ``never`` tag to a task or play, Ansible skips that task or play unless you specifically request it (``--tags never``) or another tag defined for that task.

 For example: